SAP/ownid-developer-tutorial/src/gigya.md

 ## SAP Customer Data Cloud (Gigya)

-OwnID has out-of-the-box integration with Gigya.
-This section will guide you to integrate OwnID when using Gigya screen-sets Gigya APIs.
+OwnID has an out-of-the-box integration with Gigya (SAP CDC).
+This section will guide you on to integrate OwnID when using Gigya screen-sets and Gigya APIs.
 The configuration part below is relevant for both integration options.

 ## Configuration